 3. Decreasing body fat percentage

-As you can see here, I am not really discouraging people from losing weight, but I am teaching you that weight usually should be the last focus.
+As you can see here, I am not really discouraging people from losing weight, but I am teaching you that overall weight usually should be the last focus.
 First, you have to clearly know what you want.
 Most people who say they want to lose weight actually have a different root desire, such as wanting to look more attractive.
-In that case as you can see from the above "priority of focus" list, it is more effective in the long term to focus first on increasing your BMR (or the rate of which your body burns calories.)
-Please feel free to contact us to learn how to increase your BMR (or RMR), and for a more in depth explanation of why BMR should be the first focus in this case.
-Also, we may in the future teach you on this website the simple things you can do to increase your BMR.
-Regarding how to slim down your waist and decrease your body-fat percentage, we can teach you in our consultation or seminar if you contact us, which may be free in certain cases.
-(For example, we provide free seminars to churches.)
+In that case as you can see from the above "priority of focus" list, it is more effective in the long term to focus first on increasing your RMR (Resting Metabolic Rate or the rate your body burns calories.)